nianeyna/ao3downloader/README.md

 ## Instructions

-- install [python](https://www.python.org/downloads/). make sure to install version 3.9.0 or later. you should choose the option "add to PATH" when you are installing python, if it is available.
+1. install [python](https://www.python.org/downloads/). make sure to install version 3.9.0 or later. as of the time of writing, the latest version (currently 3.10.5) will work.
-- download the repository as a zip file. the "repository" means the folder containing the code. you can download the repository by clicking on the "Code" button in github and selecting "Download ZIP"
+2. download the repository as a zip file. the "repository" means the folder containing the code.
+    - if you are reading this on [github](https://github.com/nianeyna/ao3downloader), you can download the repository by clicking on the "Code" button in github and selecting "Download ZIP"
+    - if you are reading this on [my website](https://nianeyna.dev/ao3downloader/), you can download the repository by clicking the button at the top of the page that says "Click to Download"
-- unzip the zip file you just downloaded. this will create a folder. open it. if you see a file called "ao3downloader.py" then you're in the right place.
+3. unzip the zip file you just downloaded. this will create a folder. open it. if you see a file called "ao3downloader.py" then you're in the right place.
+4. run the script using the instructions for your operating system:
     - windows: double-click on "ao3downloader.cmd"
     - mac:
         - open a terminal window pointed to the folder containing "ao3downloader.py".
             - You can do this by right-clicking on the folder, going to Services at the bottom of the menu, and clicking "New Terminal at Folder".
 Alternatively, you can type "cd " and drag the folder to the terminal to copy the folder path.
         - enter the following commands one by one:
         ```txt
         python3 -m venv venv
         source venv/bin/activate